Building an LLM-Maintained AI/ML Knowledge Base

 Project Snapshot

-At a high level, this experiment currently combines three pieces:
+At a high level, this experiment currently combines six pieces:

 The current system is still small, but the core loop already exists.
 There is a raw article layer, a summary layer, and a concept wiki that groups material into areas like training, evaluation, inference, architecture, and applications.